 The Light Microscopy Core Facility (LMCF) offers a wide range of confocal and conventional fluorescence microscopes and image analysis resources.
 As a centrally funded shared resource, the core’s aim is to offer affordable and efficient access to standard and advanced imaging instrumentation for users of all levels of experience and from any discipline across the Duke University and the Duke Medical Center campuses.

-- Fluorescence imaging of a huge range of samples
+- Fluorescence imaging of a large range of samples

 - Different modalities for different specimens - Widefield, scanning confocal, 2 Photon, spinning disk confocal, TIRF